Academic Catalog

 PDPT 60400 Neuromuscular Foundations (NLA)

 Prepares students to perform a complete physical therapy neurological examination of patients with peripheral and central nervous system disorders.
 Students will be directed to perform specific tests that examine cognition, sensation, perception, muscle tone, motor function, balance, gait, and function.
 The measurement properties of these clinical tests and balance and gait outcome measures will be discussed.
 Neuroplasticity and motor control theories will be presented.
-Prerequisites: Completion of BS in Clinical Health Studies.
+Completion of BS in Clinical Health Studies required.
 (F,Y)

 3 Credits